THE SHIPYARD

 Designer’s

-certainly not the most potent arrangement possible, but it makes for a more
+most potent arrangement possible, but it makes for a more versatile design.

 Hydran Retribution

-propaganda stunt by the Hydran monarch, these war prizes were organized into
+stunt by the Hydran monarch, these war prizes were

-the Retribution Squadron, and finished out their service lives as a police
+organized into the Retribution Squadron, and finished out their service lives

-force.
-At one point, they were operated by the fleet as a "frigate
+as a police force.
+At one point, they were operated by the fleet as a

-squadron equivalent", but it is clear the Hydran Admiralty always regarded
+"frigate squadron equivalent", but it is clear the Hydran Admiralty always regarded them as second-rate

 Captured D4 Cruiser